Tracer diffusion at low temperature in kinetically constrained models: Introduction

 A tracer particle evolves in an environment given by a KCSM.
 The environment is not influenced by the tracer, which performs a simple random walk constrained to jumping only between two empty sites.
 Properly rescaled, the tracer trajectory is expected to converge to a Brownian motion with a diffusion coefficient depending on the environment.
-Standard results and strategy (\cite{kipnisvaradhan}, \cite{demasiferrarigoldsteinwick}, \cite{spohn}) allow us to show that in the ergodic regime for the environment there is indeed convergence to a Brownian motion, and to give a variational formula for the diffusion coefficient (see Proposition~\ref{prop:diffusion} and Lemma~\ref{lem:varformula}).
-A general argument then implies that, as soon as the environment has a positive spectral gap, the diffusion coefficient is also positive, so that the convergence result is non-degenerate (Proposition~\ref{prop:easybounds}).
-Note that the ergodicity regime of KCSM has been identified in \cite{KCSM}, and has been shown to coincide with the region of positivity of the spectral gap in great generality, including all the models we consider.
+Standard results and strategy [\citet{kipnisvaradhan}, \citet {demasiferrarigoldsteinwick}, \citet{spohn}] allow us to show that in the ergodic regime for the environment there is indeed convergence to a Brownian motion, and to give a variational formula for the diffusion coefficient; see Proposition~\ref{prop:diffusion} and Lemma~\ref {lem:varformula}.
+A general argument then implies that, as soon as the environment has a positive spectral gap, the diffusion coefficient is also positive, so that the convergence result is nondegenerate (Proposition~\ref{prop:easybounds}).
+Note that the ergodicity regime of KCSM has been identified in \citet{KCSM}, and has been shown to coincide with the region of positivity of the spectral gap in great generality, including all the models we consider.
 Thus we prove in fact positivity of the diffusion coefficient in the ergodic regime of the dynamical environment.
 The variational formula also yields an immediate upper bound on the diffusion coefficient.
-A similar study was carried in \cite{bertinitoninelli} with environments given by some non-cooperative constrained models with Kawasaki dynamics.
+A similar study was carried in \citet {bertinitoninelli} with environments given by some noncooperative constrained models with Kawasaki dynamics.

-The main focus of this paper is to compute the asymptotics of the diffusion coefficient when $q\rightarrow 0$.
-This study is inspired by the papers \cite{junggarrahanchandler} and \cite{junggarrahanchandler2}, which in turn have the following physical motivation.
-In homogeneous liquid systems, physicists argue that the relaxation time $\tau$ (measured as the viscosity of the liquid), the temperature $T$ and the diffusion coefficient $D$ of a particle moving inside the system satisfy the following relation, called the Stokes-Einstein relation
+The main focus of this paper is to compute the asymptotics of the diffusion coefficient when $q\rightarrow0$.
+This study is inspired by the papers Jung, Garrahan and Chandler (\citeyear{junggarrahanchandler,junggarrahanchandler2}), which in turn have the following physical motivation.
+In homogeneous liquid systems, physicists argue that the relaxation time $\tau$ (measured as the viscosity of the liquid), the temperature $T$ and the diffusion coefficient $D$ of a particle moving inside the system satisfy the following relation, called the Stokes--Einstein relation,